 HEY!

 Interested in how linguists helped solve the mystery of intervocalic voiced consonants in Early Germanic?
 I know you are, and don't try to deny it!
-Here's the first of three Youtube clips of a film with yours truly.
+Here's the first of three Youtube clips of a HEY HEY!

 ------------------------